jerryAFK/Capstone-AI-ML-DL-/README.md

 Add pedestrian and traffic violation detection.

-📝 License
+## 📝 License
-This project is licensed under the Apache2.0 license.
+This project is licensed under the Apache 2.0 license.